How to Choose the Healthiest Cuts of Meat

 To help maintain the healthy aspect of these meats, consider grilling, lightly sautéing or searing in a touch of olive oil, baking, roasting, or something similar, rather than frying!

 *Each of the above meats are between 35-55 calories per ounce and each ounce of meat contains approximately 7 grams of protein.
-As a rule of thumb, 3-4 ounces of meat is similar in size to a deck of cards.
 Recommended portion sizes vary per person.
 Consult a registered dietitian for advice on how to incorporate these lean meats and appropriate portions into your meal planning.